bootstrapM/erdos-may-2024-imputing-data/README.md

 ![alt text](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/HimanshuNotebooks/KalmanFilter.png)

-While it looks this algorithm perofrmed significantly worse than other techniques mentioned above we haven't explored the full potential of the method and leave a more treatment it to future work.
+While it looks this algorithm performed significantly worse than other techniques mentioned above we haven't explored the full potential of the method and leave a more treatment it to future work.

 ## Code Description

 Notebooks containing various models used for the results shown above can be found in this [folder](https://github.com/bootstrapM/erdos-may-2024-imputing-data/tree/main/Models).
-The [ExploratoryAnalysis folder](https://github.com/bootstrapM/erdos-may-2024-imputing-data/tree/main/ExploratoryAnalysis) contains analysis and illustrations pertaining to exploratory analysis of the data and statistical tests.
+The [ExploratoryAnalysis folder](https://github.com/bootstrapM/erdos-may-2024-imputing-data/tree/main/ExploratoryAnalysis) contains analysis and illustrations pertaining to exploratory analysis of the data and various statistical tests.
 The contents of the various notebooks is briefly described below:

 - [KNN.ipynb](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/Models/KNN.ipynb): This notebook makes use of KNN (k=2) regression to predict the missing value with available features of the stock price dataset.
 - [RollingAverage_ExpSmoothing_ARIMA.ipynb](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/Models/RollingAverage_ExpSmoothing_ARIMA.ipynb): This notebook compares the accuracy of rolling average, double exponential smoothing and ARIMA interpolation methods to that of the baseline (linear interpolation).